AqwamCreates/DataPredict/docs/WhyIDoNotEntertainProofOfValue.md

 Some platforms don't do this, so you will be getting extra value for free.

+I prefer my DataPredict ecosystem to be production-grade and research-grade.
+Not toy libraries that doesn't scale.
+As such high quality will be mantained at all costs and at all times.
+This also includes catching up with the latest research and implement them into the DataPredict ecosystem.

 ## Value Is Also Dependent On How You Use It

 Here’s the honest truth: Even the best tools won’t perform if you don’t know how to use them.